hpharipriya/hpharipriya/README.md

 - 👋 Hi, I’m @hpharipriya
-- 👀 I’m interested in writing anything, learning new
+- 👀 I’m interested to write for machines and (hu)men
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on internet
+- 🌱 I love to learn, apply and grow
-- 📫 How to reach me ... mail me - hpharipriya@gmail.com, insagram - haripriyapadmini
+- 📫 How to reach me ... mail me - hpharipriya@gmail.com, instagram - haripriyapadmini

 <!---
 hpharipriya/hpharipriya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.